Wavegarden: 56 module Wavegarden Cove opens in Siheung, South Korea

 Wave Park is Asia’s biggest surf park and the centerpiece of a new luxury marine complex.
 Located just 30 min. from Seoul’s Int.
-Incheon Airport it’s the largest Wavegarden Cove built to date.
+Incheon Airport is the largest Wavegarden Cove built to date.
 Wave Park is located on a new 167,000 m2 waterfront development on Turtle Island.
 The first stage of the project was completed in just 18 months and provides aquatic activities like kayaking, SUP and swimming in zones with and without waves.
 Stage 2 of the development includes six hotels, convention centers, marinas and museums.

-March 2021 Wavegarden arrives to the Swiss Alps
+March 2021 Wavegarden arrives in the Swiss Alps

 On 1 May 2021, Alaia Bay opened in Sion, Switzerland.
 It is the first surf pool open to the public in mainland Europe.

 July 2021 The first Wavegarden of Americas is set to open in Brazil

-The first surf park of Latin America located in the countryside 45 minutes from Sao Paulo.
+The first surf park of Latin America is located in the countryside 45 minutes from Sao Paulo.

+April 2025 the largest Wavegarden in the Middle East will open in TEL Aviv, Israel

+SRF Park TLV opened in the heart of Tel Aviv, establishing Israel’s first large-scale artificial surf lagoon with 30 different wave types designed for surfers of all levels.
+The facility represents a new chapter in wave pool development in the Middle East, accessible year-round with professional instructors and advanced technology.